caratliff/ml-genre-assignment/README.md

 # Model-Based Approach to Music Genre Assignment

-Musical genre classification is not an easy task, so Unsupervised and Supervised Machine Learning are utilizied as tools to construct a model for clustering music based on audio features.
-This approach aims to remove humans and better assign genres to songs using technical features.
+Musical genre classification is not an easy task.
+In this project, Unsupervised and Supervised Machine Learning techniques are utilizied as tools to construct a model for clustering music based on audio features.
+This approach aims to replace human judgement with algorithmic decision-making in an effort to better assign genres to songs using musical features.

 [YouTube: Model Based Approach to Genre Assignment](https://www.youtube.com/watch?v=6-7XFk4KC9M)